 - Spread butternut squash out on one sheet pan.
 Spread apples and carrots out on the second sheet pan.

-- Toss butternut squash with 1 tablespoon cooking oil and ½ teaspoon salt.
-Toss apples and carrots with 1 tablespoon cooking oil, ½ teaspoon salt, and 1 teaspoon garam masala.
+- Toss butternut squash with 1 Tbsp cooking oil and 1/2 tsp salt.
+Toss apples and carrots with 1 Tbsp cooking oil, 1/2 tsp salt, and 1 tsp garam masala.

 - Roast vegetables until very tender, 20 to 25 minutes, rotating the pans and flipping the vegetables with a spatula halfway through cooking.